Professional, Certified Interpreter Services, 24/7 Nationwide

 As a member of the American Society for Industrial Security (ASIS) John earned the Certified Protection Professional (CPP) credential, making him Board Certified in Security Management.
 He was also co-winner of ASIS’s “Excellence in Performance Management” award.

-John received his bachelor’s degree from St. John Fisher College in communications and sociology.
-He then received his master’s degree from California State University in social science and criminal justice.
-John later graduated from San Antonio College Law Enforcement Training Academy, earned his Texas Master Peace Officer license and is currently commissioned by two jurisdictions.
+John received his bachelor’s degree from St. John Fisher College in Communications and Sociology.
+He then received his Master’s degree from California State University in Social Science and Criminal Justice.
+John later graduated from San Antonio College Law Enforcement Training Academy and earned his Texas Master Peace Officer license.

 An accomplished individual, Judge Carson has served as a litigator, counselor and civic speaker.
 In 2009, he was the recipient of DIS’ “Outstanding Achievement Award.”
 He has been a gubernatorial appointee, served on multiple planning councils, written various charters and is a director emeritus of the San Antonio Livestock Exposition (rodeo).
 Judge Carson is also licensed to practice before the Supreme Court of Texas and three federal courts.

 Dr. Felix Aguilar

 As a teacher in Baltimore City and Baltimore County school districts, Dr. Abnett worked in both self-contained and inclusion classrooms for grades K-8 and led the special education department as IEP chair and administrative designee, teaching students with a wide range of disabilities and disadvantages.
 She taught as an adjunct professor at both the Community College of Baltimore County and Notre Dame of Maryland University.